wimpymeep/FellowshipExam/readme.txt

+The rest of this document details each step used to solve the examination

 TASK2
 Transform the provided concordance file within the zipped PUMF into something usable Also who on labour is responsible for creating such a garbage layout?